 Banks and financial intermediaries must ensure, by adopting specific internal procedures, that their claims departments are aware of the guidelines established by the ABF, are constantly updated on them, and analyse disputes on the basis of such guidelines.
 In particular, the claims departments must ascertain whether the issue raised by the client is similar to others already decided upon by the ABF Panels, and consider the solutions adopted in such cases.

 Guides and complaint forms

 Intermediaries must make the practical guides on the ABF (the 'Guide on how to use the Web Portal' and 'A simple guide to the ABF') and the complaint form available to clients, in compliance with the model provided on this website (available only in Italian).
-The 'Guide on how to use the Web Portal' and 'A simple guide to the ABF' are available in digital and typographical versions: the information required by transparency regulations must be entered in the personalized area.

 What intermediaries have to do when the ABF upholds complaints

 If the complaint is upheld, wholly or partly, the intermediary must: